ApexRMS/carep/README.md

 # carep
-A SyncroSim Package for the Caribou Energy Protein Model.
+SyncroSim Base Package for simulating the energy and protein dynamics of caribou.